wyliedavid1984/Eater-App/README.md

 ### Node

 I used node to initialize package.json.
-After the initialization, I added inquirer, mysql, lodash, console.table, chalk and figlet via NPM.
+After the initialization, I added mysql, express.
 Also used node to make a connection with the data base.

 ### NPM